 Amount Per Serving: Calories: 310Total Fat: 8gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 4mgSodium: 268mgCarbohydrates: 55gFiber: 2gSugar: 44gProtein: 5g

-If you love my hot chocolate bombs with Corgi marshmallows recipe, then you may also like these other homemade holiday food gift ideas.
+If you love my recipe for hot chocolate bombs with marshmallows, then you may also like these other homemade holiday food gift ideas.

 - White Chocolate Covered Pretzels for Mason Jar Food Gifts